Difficulty: Moderate to Difficult (distance/elevation/terrain).

 As I mentioned, the backcountry trails are not for the inexperienced, and being properly prepared with plenty of water, snacks and sturdy hiking footwear is a must.
 There are many steep climbs and the rocky uneven terrain is the norm.
 The longer trails will require a full day (or more) to accomplish.

 This is a must-do hike.
-It is well traveled and becoming more popular as people discover it.
+It is well travelled and becoming more popular as people discover it.
 I was completely blown away by the views on my first visit, and really enjoyed the challenging steep terrain.
-While packing light is a must, bringing a tripod is worth it if you want to get some amazing photos.\
+While packing light is a must, bringing a tripod is worth it if you want to get some amazing photos.

 Recommended Reading: “Hiking Trails Of Mainland Nova Scotia”.